loganrooks/mubi-downloader3/README.md

     ```

 6. Follow the terminal questions and your movie will download.
-7. You have to open the page in your actual browser and play the movie for at least one second otherwise it'll not work.
+7. You have to open the page in your actual browser, log-in to Mubi and play the movie for at least one second otherwise it'll not work.

 ## Legal Notice
 - This program is intended solely for educational and informational purposes.
 The authors and contributors of this program do not condone or encourage any illegal or unethical activities.
 Any misuse of this program for unlawful or unethical purposes is strictly prohibited.